JKirchartz/ATMlib/README.md

 * Portamento: a gradual slide from one [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") to another [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
 * Arpeggio: a group of [notes](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") which are rapidly and automatically played one after the other.
 * Retriggering (on [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") or by automation): oscillators are restarted either automatically or at the start of each new note.
+* Transposition (also for microtonals): play [notes](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") in a different key, or fine tune notes to provide microtonals; frequencies that are in between notes.
+* Tremolo: a slight, rapid and regular fluctuation in the amplitude/volume of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
+* Vibrato: a slight, rapid and regular fluctuation in the [pitch](https://en.wikipedia.org/wiki/Pitch_(music) "pitch wikipedia") of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
 * Envelopes (instruments): the [attack, sustain, and decay](https://en.wikipedia.org/wiki/Synthesizer#Attack_Decay_Sustain_Release_.28ADSR.29_envelope "envelope wikipedia") of a sound.
-* Vibrato: a slight, rapid and regular fluctuation in the [pitch](https://en.wikipedia.org/wiki/Pitch_(music) "pitch wikipedia") of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
-* Tremolo: a slight, rapid and regular fluctuation in the amplitude/volume of a [note](https://en.wikipedia.org/wiki/Musical_note "note wikipedia").
 * Glissando: controls if and how a gradual frequency slide "snaps" to adjacent notes.
-* Transpose (also for microtonals): play [notes](https://en.wikipedia.org/wiki/Musical_note "note wikipedia") in a different key, or fine tune notes to provide microtonals; frequencies that are in between notes.
 * Note cut (with delay and automation): provides a method to stutter and adjust note timing.